 I have to admit that there will be challenges when you first start your blog because everything will seem quite overwhelming and confusing, but I promise that things will become better when you motivate yourself and spend time each day learning something new about blogging.

 I’ve had many struggles and roadblocks while building this blog, but I didn’t let those setbacks hold me back.
-For example, I knew that two of my biggest weaknesses was my writing in English, and my lack of technical skills.
-On top of that, I was very nervous and lacked a lot of confidence because growing up, I was surrounded in a negative and toxic environment, so I never thought myself as worthy enough to achieve anything in life.
+For example, I knew that two of my biggest weaknesses were my writing in English and my lack of technical skills.
+On top of that, I was very nervous and lacked a lot of confidence because growing up, I was surrounded by a negative and toxic environment, so I never thought of myself as worthy enough to achieve anything in life.

 I felt a tiny spark of hope and there was a calling within me.
-So, what I did was I kept learning and implementing everything I could learn about what makes a blog profitable, and by the time you know it, I became a full-time blogger earning over six-figures a year online!
-I still think to myself, “how crazy is that?”
+So, what I did was I kept learning and implementing everything I could learn about what makes a blog profitable, and without realizing it, I became a full-time blogger earning over six figures a year online!
+I still think to myself, “How crazy is that?”

 I want to let you know that NO MATTER where you’re from, what your background is, the level of your education, or how old you are, ANYONE can start a blog and make money online with no experience!